devlemire/employee-list/README.md

 ### Instructions

-Using the browser's developer tools figure out where `.bind` needs to be applied.
+Using the browser's developer tools figure out where `.bind` needs to be applied in `App.js` and `EmployeeEditor.js`.

 <details>